-- Do not operate the machine from anywhere but the operator's seat with the seat belt fastened. - Seat belt use is mandatory with powered mobile equipment. - Some manufacturers require that nylon seat belts be replaced every three years because they are continually exposed to the deteriorating effects of use, weather, sunlight, oil, and grease.
+- Seat belt use is mandatory with PME equipped with a seat for the operator (Refer to 16.32 of the OH&S Regulations for details). - Some manufacturers require that nylon seat belts be replaced every three years because they are continually exposed to the deteriorating effects of use, weather, sunlight, oil, and grease.